kinfey-zz/HandsOnLab/README.md

 Introduce how to use .NET Core in Machine Learning , including ML.NET / TensorFlow.NET

+**AzureCognitiveNLPLab**

+This is Hands on Lab about NLP in Azure Cognitive Service

 **ComputerVisionAzureMLLab**

 Introduce Azure Machine Learning Hands On Lab about Computer Vision ，including Azure Cognitive Service , Custom Vision , and TensorFlow in Azure Machine Learning